Engineering Change and Empowering Transformation in Higher Education

 Registration

-Meals included with your registration price are: Welcome Reception and Lunch on July 9; Breakfast & Lunch on July 10; and Breakfast and Lunch on July 11.
+Meals included with your registration price are: Welcome Reception on July 8 and Lunch on July 9; Breakfast & Lunch on July 10; and Breakfast and Lunch on July 11.

 Early Deadline (through May 6)